-Updated: Although the TV industry discussion about cybercrimes usually relates to video piracy, recent events involving ransomware show that is not where the danger ends.
+This Cybersecurity Awareness Month, it's worth remembering that while TV industry discussion about cybercrimes usually relates to video piracy, the increasing sophistication of ransomware attacks shows that is not where the danger ends.

 The 5 main types of ransomware

 There are five main types of ransomware:

 - Crypto-malware: Encrypts the user’s files and demands ransom, often removing backups.
 Sophisticated crypto-malware uses advanced encryption, so files cannot be decrypted without a unique key.

 - Lockers: Infects the operating system, especially on mobiles, and completely locks the user out, denying access to files or applications until the ransom is paid.

 - Doxware (leakware): Derived from ‘docx’ hijacks the computer and threatens to publish the user’s stolen information online if they don’t pay the ransom.

 - Scareware: Fake software that acts like an antivirus or a cleaning tool but locks the computer or sends numerous irritating alerts and pop-ups.
 It claims to have found issues on the user’s computer and sends deceptive pop-ups to purchase scareware, repair alleged errors, or demand money to resolve the issues.